Why Data Visibility is at the Front and Center of Shop Floor Quality

 A good automation solution must be connected, integrated and holistic.
 It must seamlessly allow the flow of information across customer, supplier, and internal dashboards.
 Collaboration is critical, both to analyze data as well as to take follow-up action.

 ContiTech, a division of German multinational automotive parts manufacturing company Continental AG, implemented ComplianceQuest EQMS to automate and streamline their entire quality management system.
-At the time we implemented our solution, the company was generating over USD 7 bn in annual revenue and employed over 50,000 people.
+At the time we implemented our solution, the company was generating over USD $7 billion in annual revenue and employed over 50,000 people.

 One of the biggest advantages of using ComplianceQuest is our dashboards and reports.
-It offers the following features:
+The system offers the following features: